 These are a few of the things I myself have experienced as an AFAB (assigned female at birth) non-binary Autistic diagnosed in my late 20s:

 I learned early on to “mask” my Autistic traits, even though I didn’t realize they were generally not viewed as neurotypical things.
 I was bullied relentlessly in primary school, sometimes even by teachers.
 I didn’t know why I was a target, but I knew I was and that trauma forced me to sit back and watch.
 I latched onto peers and mimicked, painfully masking my instincts and following their examples in an effort to conform and fly under the bullying radar.
 Even as I begin my 30s, taking off that mask has been an alarmingly difficult process.
-I still can really only let my mask completely down around my husband, when I am free to verbally stim or rock or flap my hands in joy, use echolalia, let out verbal and physical tics, etc. I can’t describe how freeing that is.
+I still can really only let my mask completely down around my wife, when I am free to verbally stim or rock or flap my hands in joy, use echolalia, let out verbal and physical tics, etc. I can’t describe how freeing that is.

 Because of my “skill” at masking, I was more able to “pass” as neurotypical.
 The stress of doing this long-term leads to extreme stress, trauma, anxiety, and other mental health concerns.
 I myself have severe C-PTSD, social anxiety, a history of disordered eating, etc. I also live with fibromyaglia and chronic fatigue, and these become more severe when I have to mask for long periods of time.
 When you can’t understand why you are different and spend so much energy squashing yourself into a box, it takes a devastating mental and physical toll.